LM1997610/ADM_HW3/README.md

 - Maria Vittoria Vestini : 1795724

 The main content is a Jupyter Notebook file named [**HW_5.ipynb**](https://nbviewer.org/github/LM1997610/ADM_HW3/blob/main/HW_3.ipynb) which shows our results for the proposed questions.\
-The code comments explain the steps and approach to building different versions of the **Search Engine**.\
+The code comments explain the steps and approach to building different versions of a **Search Engine**.\
 The BONUS question was not answered.

 ### Other contents: